These terms and conditions contain legal obligations. Please read these terms and conditions carefully before purchasing your Tickets online.

 - The company reserves the right to refuse admission to any area of a train, station and/or other premises to any person not in possession of a valid ticket, and/or to request the person to leave the company’s train, station and/or other premises.

 - Residents’ tickets, ELRPS members’ tickets, HRA passes, ATOC passes, working members’ passes and other tickets are subject to the additional requirement that any pass, permit or identification necessary for such concession shall be produced at the time of booking and on all occasions when the ticket is produced or handed over for inspection.
 Failure to produce the required pass, permit or identification renders the holder liable to pay the full ordinary fare, failing which they will be treated as a person not in possession of a valid ticket.
+Please note: Residents’ discounts only apply as advertised, and exclude Dining and events (exclusions include Santa Specials, Halloween Ghost Trains and Day Out With Thomas).

 - The company’s staff members or agents may, at their discretion, withdraw any ticket, pass or permit if misuse is suspected.